Presentations: engaging, entertaining, and inspiring for a variety of groups

 ~ Warren Spengler, Library Technical Assistant at New Jersey State Library ~

-The great state of Maine can now claim "New Jersey's Troubadour" as its own!
-GRAMMY®-balloted singer-songwriter, presenter, and author Gordon Thomas Ward has moved to Maine and is planning performances throughout 2019 and 2020.
-Schedule this unique and celebrated musician, historian, and raconteur, dubbed "the total package" by his fans, for a very special presentation at your venue, such as a LIBRARY, HISTORICAL SOCIETY, MUSEUM, SCHOOL, BUSINESS or COMMUNITY GROUP!
+The great state of Maine can now claim "New Jersey's Troubadour" as its own "Downeast Troubadour"!
+GRAMMY®-balloted singer-songwriter, presenter, and author Gordon Thomas Ward has moved to Maine and is planning performances throughout 2021 and 2022.
+Schedule this unique and celebrated musician, historian, and raconteur, dubbed "the total package" by his fans, for very special presentations at venues such as a LIBRARIES, HISTORICAL SOCIETIES, MUSEUMS, SCHOOLS, or COMMUNITY GROUPS!

 Bookings are currently being accepted for any of the presentations.
 Please check the TOUR CALENDAR for available dates.
 If you would like to book a presentation and/or share feedback, visit the CONTACT page.